Newo201/study-tracker-client/README.md

 - Line chart: a breakdown of how many units of study the user has completed each week
 - Pie Chart: percentage of study (by type and by subject)
 - Stacked Chart: combining these two ideas

+### Client Side ToDos

+- Add titles and axis labels to graphs
+- Style out the dashboard page
+- Add in a date picker section